GWARRIORS WEST COAST

 Bow before our sickness, Thrall!

-In August '97 GWAR played at RCKNDY, a little dive downtown that's since been closed, dozed and built over.
-I showed up with my outfits, which GWAR thought were pretty cool- Hunter said I should come make costumes with Slave Pit.
-I'll tell ya, if they'd been HQ'd anywhere say, west of the Mississippi, I would have jumped at that.
-I sure appreciated the kudos and the offer.
+In August '97 GWAR played at RKCNDY, a little highly popular dive-area venue downtown that's long since been closed, dozed and built over.
+I showed up with my outfits, and Hunter was really impressed and said I should come make costumes with Slave Pit.
+I'll tell ya, if they'd been HQ'd anywhere say, west of the Mississippi, I would have jumped at that offer.

-Anyhow, they had me onstage for a bit as a 'second Oderus' to beat on Techno.
-It was short, but damn cool.
-I got to hang out watch them and their crew set everything up from like, noon.
+I was invited onstage for a bit as a 'second Oderus', to beat on Techno.
+It was super-short, and Dave had messed up the quick-and-dirty skit addition to their planned set that they tried to execute to accommodate me, but it was all still ridiculously damn cool.
+I got to hang out and watch them and their crew set everything up from like noon, and even sampled the legendary deli tray!
 I recall Slymenstra draped on a couch watching me suit up, she said I was crazy.
-High praise indeed, mistress. :)
+High praise indeed, Mistress. :)

-Halloween that year, I wore Oderus by myself to but one event in Seattle- Bump In The Night.
-I didn’t go completely alone, my fiancee graciously stepped up to wear the Peter Criss bits I’d made for my ex along with my Gene suit, long before GWAR (see far below, with the rest of the KISS stuff):
+Halloween this year, I wore Oderus to just one event in Seattle, Bump In The Night.
+I didn’t go completely alone, my soon-to-be fiancée graciously stepped up to wear the Peter Criss bits I’d made for my ex (our first Beefcake wearer) along with my Gene Simmons suit before GWAR (see far below, with the rest of the KISS costumes’ pics & history):

 1998

-This year I’d wanted to be in the Pride parade, but I didn’t manage to get ahold of the Freedom Day Committee here in Seattle so I wasn’t.
+This year I’d wanted to be in the Seattle Pride parade, but I didn’t manage to contact the Freedom Day Committee.
 Busy doing other things too, like getting married.
-The only place I wore Oderus (alone) to was a little rock club a home run’s distance from my place.
-Like 8 little nobody bands played, and at 3 in the morning there were maybe a dozen people to judge the contest.
-I got third: lost to storebought dragonheads and stilts (see my costuming rant, far below).
+The only place I wore Oderus to (alone) was a little rock club a home run’s distance from my place.
+Like 8 little nobody bands played, and at 2AM there were maybe a dozen people to judge the contest.
+I got third, lost to a storebought dragonhead-and-robe on construction stilts (see my costuming rant, far below).

 1999

-These are from our suit-up area just before our first Gay Pride Parade.
+These are from our suit-up area, just before our first Gay Pride Parade.
 Balsac took all these pics except the last one.
 Just three of us this time, out there in the street, but it still ruled.
-Nothing like 50 to 60 thousand spectators to work, counting the Parade and Volunteer Park afterwards.
-We got a 'prize' in this and in the '00 parade, to be donated in our name to some gay cause or other.
+Nothing like 50 to 60 thousand spectators to work, counting the parade and Volunteer Park showing off afterwards.
+We got a prize in this and in the '00 parade, to be donated in our name to some relevant cause or other.
 Both times we pledged it to the Seattle Lesbian Resource Center.

 The second girl to wear Slymie.
 She had a lot of fun, and I was really glad to have her aboard.